M-80 (explosive): Accidents

-Cases of documented injuries and accidents accompanied civilian M-80 use during the 1950s and 1960s, and still occur, as M-80s are still produced and sold to the public.
+Cases of documented injuries and accidents accompanied civilian M-80 use during the 1950s and 1960s, and still occur because M-80s are still produced and sold to the public.
 There have been documented cases of users losing their fingers or hands.

-On July8, 1976, during a Richmond Coliseum KISS concert, a fan threw an M-80 onto the stage, leaving drummer Peter Criss with partial hearing loss for the remainder of the night.
+On July8, 1976, during a Kiss concert at Richmond Coliseum, a fan threw an M-80 onto the stage, leaving drummer Peter Criss with partial hearing loss for the remainder of the night.

-On October9, 1977, during an Aerosmith concert in Philadelphia's Spectrum, a fan threw an M-80 firework that injured singer Steven Tyler's cornea, and lead guitarist Joe Perry's hand.
+On October9, 1977, during an Aerosmith concert at Philadelphia's Spectrum arena, a fan threw an M-80 firework that injured singer Steven Tyler's cornea, and lead guitarist Joe Perry's hand.
 The band stopped touring for a month while the two recovered.

 On May24, 1983, a truck trailer being used as a clandestine fireworks factory manufacturing M-80 fireworks exploded outside of Rowesville, South Carolina, killing two, injuring five, and damaging houses up to two and a half miles away.
 Three days later an explosion at a clandestine fireworks factory producing M-80 and M-100 fireworks near Benton, Tennessee, killed eleven, injured one, and inflicted damage within a radius of several miles.
 The operation was by far the largest-known illegal fireworks operation, and the initial blast was heard as far away as 20 mi from the site.
 Both operations were connected to a multi-state illegal fireworks distribution and production ring, and multiple people were eventually sent to prison for their involvement in both incidents.